- Things to Do

 Tour companies in both in Parksville and nearby Campbell River, Tofino, and Ucluelet offer whale watching experiences where you can head out for a day on the open water and observe Humpback Whales, Pacific White-Sided Dolphins, and porpoises in their natural habitat.
 Watch as these majestic marine mammals breach, hunt, and play.
 If you visit between March and October, you may even spot Killer Whales!

 The Parksville Qualicum Beach area is home to several educational facilities for learning more about local marine and wildlife.
 The Rathtrevor Beach Nature House is a perfect stop for families and offers interactive displays, tours, and environmental educational programming.
-The North Island Wildlife Recovery Centre in Errington is a rehabilitation center for animals.
+The North Island Wildlife Recovery Centre in Errington is a rehabilitation centre for animals.
 Get a closer look at many species and learn about the animals from the knowledgeable staff.
 At the Deep Bay Marine Field Station on the Southern end of Baynes Sound in Bowser, you can visit a working research station and experience interactive touch tanks and ongoing educational programming.

 When you’re ready to plan your outdoor getaway to Parksville Qualicum Beach, plan your trip with us.
 Find the perfect places to stay, dine, and play on our website.
 Please request a copy of our Discovery Guide to get inspired.